Although I no longer teach in Ayr, the Ayr roundabout descriptions will remain on my website for a period of time.

 Kilmarnock

-Jamie Drummond of Kilmarnock
+Jamie Drummond of Kilmarnock, Driving Lesson Testimonial

 During my time with Glencor I gained invaluable experience that assisted me throughout my driving tuition.
 Not only did this help me to pass first time it also gave me the confidence to drive on the road by myself.